garjust/chessv2/src/chess/README.md

 # chess

-- `ai/` Computer implementations, each will rely on a chess engines
-- `engines/` Various chess engines. `default` is used by the game workflow
+- `chess/` The chess game
+  - `ai/` Search algorithm implementations
+    - `algorithms/` Each individual algorithm and configuration
+    - `search/` The actual search function and supporting code
+  - `engine/` The core chess engine.
+Supports functionality needed for humans to play a game of chess (move gen, move execution)
-- `lib/` Reusable chess libraries across the whole application and multiple engines
+  - `lib/` Reusable chess libraries across the whole application
   - `ui/` React UI for the chess game
   - `workers/` WebWorker scripts for multi-threading
-- `workflow/` The workflow which controls the game
+  - `workflow/` The state workflow which controls the game ui
+- `lib/`
+  - `workflow/` Workflow core library
+  - `workflow-react/` Integration of the core workflow library with react

 ## TODO

-- King pinned to square behind it, now allowing king to move to square being x-ray attacked by checking piece with attack moves scheme
-`rnbqk1nr/pppp1ppp/8/4p3/1b1P4/8/PPPKPPPP/RNBQ1BNR/ w kQ - 2 3`

 - Decrease weight of moves to squares attacked by pawns
-- Profile attack-based move generation
+- Implement attack-based move generation as an option (instead of commenting code repeatedly)
-- Transposition table
 - Opening book (Kevin will fried liver me)
 - Evaluation of checkmates (M1..N) and actually able to checkmate
 - Evaluation likes pawn cover for king